IMS-Team6/IMS_SBacken/Wiki/Functions.md

 *Purpose of file and description of all functions...*

 In order to fetch all sessions, the API call uses the /sessions path as parameter.
-It returns "sessions" objects in a list.
+The call returns "sessions" objects in a list.
 ```js
 router.get('/sessions', async function(request, response));
 ```
 This API call returns the following statuses:

 Status: 200 Body: Array[Object, Object...] <br />
-Status: 200 Body: [Object, Object] <br />
 Status: 400 Body: ['Some error']  <br />
 Status: 500 Body: ['Internal server error']  <br />

 In order to fetch a specific session the sessionID must be included in the parameter, the API call uses /sessions/:sessionID path as parameters.
-It returns a session object.
+The call returns a session object.
 ```js
 router.get('/sessions/:sessionID', async function(request, response));
 ```